MichaelStott/CRLF-Injection-Scanner/README.md

 $ crlf scan -u "www.google.com"
 ```

-Additionally, there is support for scanning URLs from a file, where URLs are separated by newlines.
+Additionally, there is support for scanning URLs from a file, where the URLs are separated by newlines.

 ```
 $ crlf scan -i "urls.txt"